itx-informationssysteme/doctrine-migrations/README.md

 ## Usage
 * The extension is only usable in the CLI.
 * You can use commands with `vendor/bin/typo3 migrator:<command>`
-* For the usage of the individual commands, refer to [the official doctrine documentation](https://www.doctrine-project.org/projects/doctrine-migrations/en/3.8/reference/managing-migrations.html)
+* For the usage of the individual commands and version files, refer to [the official doctrine documentation](https://www.doctrine-project.org/projects/doctrine-migrations/en/3.8/reference/introduction.html#introduction)